Auto Focus: Cast

-Production notes
+Production

 The film premiered at the Toronto International Film Festival and was shown at the San Sebastián Film Festival, the Helsinki International Film Festival, the Chicago International Film Festival, the New Orleans Film Festival, and the Bergen International Film Festival before going into limited release on eleven screens in the US, earning $123,761 on its opening weekend.
 It grossed $2,063,196 in the US and $641,755 in foreign markets for a total worldwide box office of $2,704,951.